JUDGE TODD MCKENNEY

 Judge McKenney has extensive legal experience in both the public and private sector and over the course of a 25+ year legal career has served in small and larger firms: namely, McKenney & Gingrich; Leiby, Hanna, Rasnick, Towne, Evanchan, Palmisano and Hobson; and Black and McCusky, Souers and Arbaugh.

 In addition to his legal experience, Judge McKenney is also a licensed, ordained Pastor.
+He currently serves as the Senior Pastor of the Akron Chinese Christian Church.
 While serving at The Chapel (1994-2007), he was named Mercy & Justice Pastor.
 By combining legal and religious training, Judge McKenney was able to help people in financial need and with mediation/arbitration, racial reconciliation, disabilities ministries and teaching.

 Committed to Our Community

-Judge McKenney is a member of NAMI (the National Alliance on Mental Illness, Summit County), the Akron Bar Association, the Ohio State Bar Association, the Ohio Judicial Conference and served for many years as a pro bono volunteer for Community Legal Aid.
+Judge McKenney is a member of NAMI (the National Alliance on Mental Illness, Summit County), the Akron Bar Association, the Ohio Judicial Conference and served for many years as a pro bono volunteer for Community Legal Aid.

 Award Winning Efforts